Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/pipeline_design_Logic.md

 # **CI/CD Pipeline Design Logic**
-- Version: 1.0
+- Version: 1.1
-- Updated with the Project requirements by Feb 28, 2025
+- Updated with the Project requirements by March 2, 2025
 - Author: Yiwen Wang
-- **Version 1.1**
+- **Version 1.2**
-- Updated with Stage and Job Logic as of Feb 28, 2025
+- Updated with Stage, Job, Execution, and Validation Logic as of March 2, 2025

 ## **1. Overview**
 This document outlines the design logic for the CI/CD pipeline system.
 The system is designed to allow developers to execute CI/CD workflows both **locally** and **on remote servers**, integrating with Git repositories for configuration management.

+It includes updates on **validation logic, execution tracking, error reporting, and dependency handling** to ensure robust and scalable CI/CD processes.

 ## **2. Pipeline Identification**
 - Each **pipeline** is uniquely identified by its **name** within a repository.
-- The **pipeline name** is stored in `.pipelines/pipeline.yaml`.
+- Multiple pipelines are allowed per repository.
+- Each pipeline must have a unique name inside the .pipelines/ directory.
+- If a duplicate name is found, validation fails.
 - **No separate Pipeline ID is required** since the name ensures uniqueness.

 ## **3. Pipeline Configuration (YAML Format)**